melihkerem03/bonus-1/README.md

 Details of SMA and RSI Calculation
 SMA (Simple Moving Average)
-SMA is an indicator that helps us analyze trends by taking the average of closing prices over a specific period.

 RSI (Relative Strength Index)
-RSI is an indicator that helps us evaluate the overbought or oversold condition of a price by comparing gains and losses of an asset.

 Contributing
-To contribute to the project development, please refer to CONTRIBUTING.md file.
 For bug reports and suggestions, use GitHub Issues.

 License
+[non-licanced]

 Contact
-For questions and feedback, you can reach out to email@example.com.
+For questions and feedback, you can contact from melih.aydin1@bahcesehir.edu.tr